 Our mission is to publish viewpoints around what the future(s) of knowledge should look like toward collective action and broader advocacy.
 We do that as providing a platform for other’s to share their thoughts and calls to action to improve and restore balance to the publishing and informational ecosystems.

 Commonplace acknowledges that there are many futures and cultures within this space, so we strive to share and reflect the range of voices and opinions within this ever changing and evolving space.
 We do this by sharing fresh perspectives and provocative ideas that combine theory and practice in addition to balancing play and critique in order to create cultures around and beyond publishing and academia.

 As a futures-oriented publication, we encourage any and all possibilities that could serve an equitable knowledge economy and and are interested in actionable items that can be applied to create social infrastructure towards more open and equitable publishing systems.

 We hope that Commonplace is where you go for inspiration and for guidance on how to spark inspiration in your own work and sphere

 We started Commonplace to continue to make connections and focus on community-lead efforts within the knowledge production and publication ecosystem.
 By asking and investigating into what healthy discourse and networks could and should be, we open the space up for conversations that spark real changes.
 By using the PubPub platform, these types of conversations take shape and come to life right here.

 We also try to lead by example and through experimentation both through publishing practices and business models.
 As such, we do not take any money from advertising and keep our publication free to access and free from ads.

-Learn more about how we started and a list of topics we hope to cover in our press release:
+Learn more about how and why we started and a list of topics we hope to cover in our press release: